 You need to click the toggle to enforce a strong password for your users and click ‘Next’.

 Now, you’ve successfully forced users to have a strong password.
 There are a variety of other settings you can enable to make your login even more secure.

-If you want to enable two-factor authentication, then click the toggle and click the ‘Next’ button.
+If you want to enable two-factor authentication, then click the toggle to the On position and then click the ‘Next’ button.

 The first screen will be your security settings for admin users.

 You can turn on strong passwords and refuse to let users register with a compromised password that’s been previously used on other sites.

 To change the security settings for other users, simply click the ‘Administrators’ drop down and select a new option.

 Once you’re finished, click the ‘Next’ button.